MALONEY'S CUSTOM OCULAR PROSTHETICS

 COVID-19 UPDATE

-Sanitization of all hard surfaces will be conducted before and after each appointment as the health and safety of our patients and staff remains our top priority.
+Sanitization of all hard surfaces will continue to be conducted before and after each appointment, as the health and safety of our patients and staff remains our top priority.

-From our family to yours, stay safe, stay well.
+From our family to yours, we hope you are safe and well.
 We hope to see you soon!

 Instructions from the Oregon Health Authority about how to correctly wear a face covering.
 These include: washing your hands before putting on your mask, putting it over your nose and mouth, fitting it snuggly to your face, and making you that you can still breathe easily.